bobocode-projects/java-fundamentals-exercises/6-0-test-driven-development/src/main/java/com/bobocode/stack/README.md

 Improve your TDD skill implementing Stack

 ### Task
 **Stack** is last in, first out (LIFO) collection of elements.
-You job is to implement the interface `Stack` using TDD discipline
+Your job is to implement the interface `Stack` using TDD discipline

 ### Pre-conditions :heavy_exclamation_mark:
-You're supposed to know [The Three laws of TDD](https://github.com/bobocode-projects/tdd-exercises#the-three-laws-of-tdd), be familiar with Stack data structure, and be able to write Java code
+You're supposed to know [The Three laws of TDD](https://github.com/bobocode-projects/java-fundamentals-course#the-three-laws-of-tdd) relink, be familiar with Stack data structure, and be able to write Java code

 ### How to start :question:
 * Just clone the repository and start implementing `Stack` interface following *three laws of TDD*
 * If you don't have enough knowledge about this domain, check out the [links below](#related-materials-information_source)
-* Don't worry if you got stuck, checkout the [exercise/completed](https://github.com/bobocode-projects/tdd-exercises/tree/exercise/completed/stack) branch and see the final implementation
+* Don't worry if you got stuck, checkout the [exercise/completed](https://github.com/bobocode-projects/java-fundamentals-course/tree/exercise/completed) branch and see the final implementation

 ### Related materials :information_source:
  * [Як виробити звичку писати тести?
 (Bobocode channel <img src="https://raw.githubusercontent.com/bobocode-projects/resources/master/image/logo_transparent_background.png" height=20/>)](https://youtu.be/L_CiX9C51BI)